neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 `invocations/` endpoint.

-For general customization of the server, changes should not need to be made to the dockerfile, but to the `config.yaml` file that the Dockerfile reads from instead.
+For general customization of the server, changes should not need to be made to the Dockerfile, but to the `config.yaml` file that the Dockerfile reads from instead.

 ### config.yaml